pranjal198/Speech_emotion_recognition/readme.md

 ## Speech Emotion Recognizer

 This is a classification project in deep learning.
-This project uses librosa library in python to extract feeatures like sound modulation, pitch, etc from sound file and an lstm neural network model to classify it into 7 emotions:-</br>
+This project uses librosa library in python to extract features like sound modulation, pitch, etc from sound file and an lstm neural network model to classify it into 7 emotions:-</br>
 1) Anger </br>
 2) Neutral </br>
 3) Disgust </br>